The ARTM and its partners are launching a market test to assess the reliability and robustness of a new feature on the Chrono app.

 Testing: a win-win

 You have one chance in ten of winning one of the following prizes: $20 (in gift cards) as well as $100 and $1,000 cash prizes.
 The winners will be notified at the end of each test phase.
-Read the contest rules here.
+Read the contest rules here and the list of winners from previous tests here (content in French only).

 Take part in the test